The Difference Between Mint, Lemon Balm, and Catnip

 Here are the key differences to distinguish the three herb species!

-Mint plant grows from 6 inches to 3 feet high and spread up to 3 feet.
+Mint herb grows from 6 inches to 3 feet high and spread up to 3 feet.
 It has matte-surfaced leaves that are usually dark green in color.

-Catnip plant grows in sprawling clumps 2 to 4 feet high and 3 feet wide.
+Catnip herb grows in sprawling clumps 2 to 4 feet high and 3 feet wide.
 Its leaves are downy and blue-gray-tinged.

-Fresh mint leaves tend to have a stronger flavor and a menthol taste.
+Fresh mint herb leaves, from which the Spearmint Tincture is made, tend to have a stronger flavor and a menthol taste.
 It leaves a lingering cool effect on the tongue.

-Catnip is much similar to mint in taste, but it is a bit weaker.
+Catnip herb is much similar to mint in taste, but it is a bit weaker.
 When used in tea, it gives the tea a woodsy, almost grassy taste.
+This pleasant taste is also preserved in our Catnip Tincture.

-In comparison to these, lemon balm has a strong lemony scent and citrusy taste.
+In comparison to these, lemon balm herb has a strong lemony scent and citrusy taste.
 This flavor has to do with the presence of citral, citronellal, and other minor well-known chemicals.
+They are also contained in Lemon Balm Tincture, which concentrates all the beneficial nutrients of the herb.

-Eating fresh or dried leaves helps treat bad breath while inhaling essential oils improves brain function.
-Taking mint in supplements helps treat IBS and indigestion.
+Eating fresh or dried mint herb leaves helps eliminate bad breath while inhaling essential oils improves brain function.
+Among others, mint health benefits include soothing IBS and indigestion.

-Catnip is mostly consumed in tea, which helps in relieving nervousness and anxiety.
-It also helps treat indigestion and insomnia.
+Catnip herb is mostly consumed in tea, and it is best known as one of the herbs for stress and anxiety.
+Consuming catnip tincture also helps soothe indigestion and insomnia.
 And like mint, it is also used to cure the symptoms related to gastrointestinal upset and flatulence.

-As compared to the above two, lemon balm not only relieves stress but also helps you become calmer and uplifts your mood.
-It has been traditionally used to gain an increased sense of calmness.
+As compared to the above two, lemon balm health benefits include not only relieving stress but also helping you become calmer and uplifts your mood.
+Lemon balm herb has been traditionally used to gain an increased sense of calmness.

 Final Word